Valuing a Used Car Dealership

 Type of Transactions

 What types of transactions does your car dealership experience?
-This includes sales to other dealers, consignment sales, scrap sales, in-house deals.
-A valuation expert will analyze the transactions comparative to industry averages.
+This includes sales to other dealers, consignment sales, scrap sales, and in-house deals.
+A valuation expert will analyze the transactions compared to industry averages.

 What types of financing does your used car dealership offer?
 Is it primarily in-house financing?
 Or do you use third-party financing?
 Expanding the financial offerings of your used car dealership can increase the value of the company.